meta-introspector/mcp-attr/README.md

 Additionally, the following methods do not support implementation through attributes and must be implemented manually:

-- `server_info`
+- [`server_info`]
-- `instructions`
+- [`instructions`]
-- `completion_complete`
+- [`completion_complete`]

-The following method can have its attribute-based implementation overridden with manual implementation:
+The following method can be overridden with manual implementation over the attribute-based implementation:

-- `tools_list`
+- [`tools_list`]

 ### Testing

 With the advent of AI Coding Agents, testing has become even more important.
-AI can hardly write correct code without tests, but with tests, it can write correct code through repeated testing and correction.
+AI can hardly write correct code without tests, but with tests, it can write correct code through repeated testing and fixes.

-mcp-attr includes a test MCP Client that connects to MCP servers within the process.
+mcp_attr includes [`McpClient`] for testing, which connects to MCP servers within the process.

 ```rust
 use mcp_attr::client::McpClient;